MattX/eurydice/spec.md

 ### `[count NEEDLES:s in HAYSTACK:s]`

-Returns the number of occurrences of each element of `NEEDLES` in `HAYSTACK`.
+Counts the number of occurrences of each element of `NEEDLES` in `HAYSTACK`.
+Returns the sum of these counts.

 Examples: